 As an example, control systems from centrifuge OEMs are proprietary for their particular centrifuges.
 The control system program cannot be accessed or modified by the user.
 The OEMs themselves are unable to change the programs or control systems to suit the buyer’s needs.

 In summary, a prospective buyer can see cost and lead-time benefits from choosing the remanufactured centrifuge option.
-Accessories and the ability to customize systems for unique applications also plays a role in the final decision.
+Accessories and the ability to customize systems for unique applications also play a role in the final decision.

-In this section, we discuss another option available to centrifuge buyers, which is new, generic centrifuges.
+This section discusses another option available to centrifuge buyers, which is new, generic centrifuges.
 New, generic centrifuges refer to copies of brand-name centrifuges produced by third parties.
 The bulk of these centrifuges are manufactured in China and sold under various brands worldwide.